Free shipping To USA and Canada

 Vegetables to avoid: Beans (raw), peas, kale (everyday), spinach, beet greens, chard, onions, garlic, leek, tomato, potato, bell peppers.

-The use of garlic and other members of the Lily family such as onions, garlic, shallots, and chives in dog food is not advised.
+The use of onions, shallots, and chives in dog food are not advised.
 Ingestion of these plants in a raw, cooked, or dried form can lead to damage of the red blood cells, which are rejected by the body from the bloodstream, and a continued use of garlic or onions can eventually result in hemolytic anemia.
 If the anemia is not controlled by discontinuing the use of the plants, it can potentially lead to death.
 Dogs should never be given raw, un-aged garlic because it is very irritating to the mouth, esophagus, and stomach and can cause or exacerbate ulcers."
 The nightshade family of plants such as tomatoes, potatoes, and bell peppers contain a bitter poisonous alkaloid called "Solanine".
 Solanine is toxic to humans as well, but it requires a much more concentrated amount, like that found in green potatoes and potato sprouts, to induce sickness.

 Raw green beans should not be fed as they contain a toxic alkaloid similar to arsenic.
 Cooking green beans will destroy these toxins.